SpringRoll/FlashToolkit/README.md

 This command combines all layers on the current timeline non-destructively into a single bitmap.
 All the layers are guided, locked and hidden.
 Running the script again will undo this convert and give you the normal vector layers.

+#### Utilities/Local To Global Scale

+Get the global scale that a nested clip is displayed at.
+Only available for editing the symbol in place.
+This can be combined with the Copy Layer To Bitmap command to generate bitmaps that are rendered _only_ as large as they need to be.

 #### HTML5 Canvas Post Publish

 This is not a command.
 This script automatically is invoked whenever an HTML5 Canvas FLA is published.
 It does two things: first, a JSON file is created of the `lib.properties` (which contains the manifest, size, framerate, etc) of the current document.
 Also, the output file is optimize to better work with a JavaScript minification tool (e.g., [Uglify](https://github.com/mishoo/UglifyJS2)).